-Danger rating: US military advisors are already on the ground and Special Forces are thought to be operating there again.
-Mind you, people talk wistfully of the Ottoman Empire—the last big proper Sunni Islamic state—these days, so perhaps it's got to get incredibly, horrifically bad before it gets better.
+Danger rating: US military advisors are already on the ground and Special Forces are thought to already be operating there again.
+Mind you, people talk wistfully of the Ottoman Empire – the last big proper Sunni Islamic state – these days, so perhaps it's got to get incredibly, horrifically bad before it gets better.

-The situation: Benjamin Netanyahu, a man who only ever appears in public with a large Israeli flag behind him, has managed to see his regime's crackdown in Gaza get forgotten amid all this IS hype.
-Of course, everything's fine in Gaza now: The kids can play happily with the debris from airstrikes.
+The situation: Benjamin Netanyahu, a man who only ever appears with a large Israeli flag behind him, has managed to see his regime's crackdown in Gaza get forgotten amid all this IS hype.
+Of course, everything's fine in Gaza now: the kids can play happily with the debris from airstrikes.

-The situation: Allied forces are leaving Afghanistan, which must mean the war has been won and that Afghanistan is now a safe and prosperous country untroubled by the Taliban, corruption, or weak leadership.
-That means Pakistan, its larger, edgier neighbor, is the fear factory to focus on.
-It's got terrorists, drones, a hatred of India, and Imran Khan.
+The situation: Allied forces are leaving Afghanistan, which must mean the war has been won and that Afghanistan is now a safe and prosperous country untroubled by the Taliban, corruption or weak leadership.
+That means Pakistan, its larger, edgier neighbour, is the fear factory to focus on.
+It's got terrorists, drones, a hatred of India and Imran Khan.

 Danger rating: How could drones be dangerous when some of them have been designed to look like ladybirds?